Skip to content

 Set url, bucketName, and local_artifact_storage in site/values.yaml as above, then run deltafi update to apply.

 Credentials — add them to your installation's config/secrets/minio.env file, which is already loaded into the core containers and created with 0600 permissions.
-The path is <installDirectory>/config/secrets/minio.env, where installDirectory is defined in ~/.deltafi/config.yaml.
+The path is <installDirectory>/config/secrets/minio.env, where installDirectory comes from the TUI configuration (use deltafi config --json to read it without worrying about where the underlying config.yaml lives).

 bash